Jaroslav-Tran/investigate-doc-appointments/README.md

   <li> -Limitations </li>
  </ol>

-You can access the interactive version on my binder here: https://mybinder.org/v2/gh/Jaroslav-Tran/investigate-doc-appointments/master
+You can access the interactive version on my binder <a href ="https://mybinder.org/v2/gh/Jaroslav-Tran/investigate-doc-appointments/master"> here.</a>